 This morning after breakfast we’ll be ready for trek onward to Dhunche.
 This is quite a pleasant walk through the forested path and some old Tamang village’s takes to get 4-5 hrs.
 After arrival in Dhunche, the rest of the time explores the town which is the headquarters of Rasuwa district.
 This will be your last night with your trekking crew except for the trekking Guide.
 Trekking crew will organize a farewell ceremony, Nepali song and dance, staff members will be allowed to drink to join the party.
 You may want to try the local drink called “Rakshi”, please be aware; it does not taste good and is very strong.Day 20 : Drive back to Kathmandu (BB), roughly 8 hours

 Today we’ll have an early morning drive to Kathmandu.
 It will take roughly eight hours.
 We’ll reach Kathmandu late afternoon then enjoy our night at Thamel.
 Upon arrival, any hired gears will be collected and your international flight tickets will be distributed.Day 21 : Final departure

 Drop you in Kathmandu International Airport onward your final destination and our trip ends.

 Tilman pass tented style trekking cost will vary according to group size.
-For the deluxe and luxury trekking tour plan, we add 3 stars category hotel deluxe air-conditioned room in Kathmandu (BB PLAN) and with attached bathroom while on trekking on possible places.
+For the deluxe and luxury trekking tour plan, we add 3 stars category hotel deluxe air-conditioned room in Kathmandu (BB PLAN) and with the attached bathroom while on trekking on possible places.
 AND WE ARE OPEN TO CUSTOMIZE YOUR TOUR AND PACKAGES PRICE AS PER YOUR REQUIREMENTS.
 International tour leaders are highly encouraged to get discount and attractive complimentary.